microsoft/optimization-insights/README.md

 #### 5. How often should I review the Optimization Insights?

 We recommend that you review the insights on a regular basis since the new performance issues can be detected based on the application load and how the application is exercised by the users.
-Many users review what Optimization Insights are being generated when they run their load tests
+Many users check which Optimization Insights are generated when they run their load tests.

 #### 6. How do I go about prioritizing a particular recommendation provided by Optimization Insights relative to other recommendations as well as other tasks that developers need to work on?